Large Language Models for Unit Test Generation: Achievements, Challenges, and Opportunities: Background

-\textbf{Symbolic and Concolic Execution.} Symbolic execution offers a more systematic, formal-methods-based alternative~\cite{baldoni2018survey, zhang2020survey}.
+\paragraph{\textbf{Symbolic and Concolic Execution}} Symbolic execution offers a more systematic, formal-methods-based alternative~\cite{baldoni2018survey, zhang2020survey, puasuareanu2009survey}.
 Instead of concrete values, it executes a program with symbolic variables as inputs and collects path constraints along the way.
-By solving these constraints with a constraint solver (e.g., an SMT solver), it can precisely generate inputs that trigger specific program paths.
+By solving these constraints with a constraint solver, it can precisely generate inputs that trigger specific program paths.
 While theoretically rigorous, symbolic execution suffers from the \textbf{path explosion problem}, where the number of feasible execution paths grows exponentially with program size, rendering exhaustive exploration computationally infeasible.
 Concolic execution combines concrete and symbolic execution to mitigate the path explosion problem inherent in pure symbolic execution~\cite{sen2005cute, godefroid2005dart}.
-Tools like KLEE have demonstrated the power of this approach in finding deep bugs and generating high-coverage tests~\cite{zhang2020survey}.
-Despite its theoretical rigor, concolic execution is also limited by the semantic gap in practice.
-Its bottleneck lies in the capabilities of the constraint solver.
-Symbolic execution fails when path constraints involve complex operations that the underlying solver cannot model.
-Solvers ofen struggle with constraints involving non-linear arithmetic, floating-point numbers, or complex string operations such as regular expression matching~\cite{qu2011case, dimjavsevic2015dart}.
-Moreover, when a program calls an external library function or a system call, the symbolic execution engine cannot ``see through'' its internal logic.
-Consequently, it cannot build a symbolic model for its behavior, which halts path exploration~\cite{qu2011case}.
+Tools like KLEE have demonstrated the power of this approach in finding deep bugs and generating high-coverage tests~\cite{zhang2020survey, rho2024taming}.

 In summary, whether through the randomized search of SBST or the constraint solving of symbolic execution, traditional automated methods are effective at systematically exploring program structure.
 However, they all face a fundamental limitation in understanding code semantics, generating data with real-world meaning, and handling interactions with the external environment.